-In this section, we’ll be looking at five of the different types of NFTs that exist.
+In this section, we’ll be looking at six of the different types of NFTs that exist.

-Strange, right?
+Weird, right?
 No one could have guessed that memes could have made such an impact in the NFT world and become such valuable digital assets.
-Meme creators have no doubt reaped the benefits of trading in the meme market, as one meme titled ”Disaster Girl” was sold for over $470,000!
+Meme creators have no doubt reaped the benefits of trading in the meme market.

 4. Virtual Fashion

 This type of NFT is a dream come true for all our fashionistas in the house.
 Instead of buying NFT artwork, you can buy clothing and accessories to style up your digital avatars and video game characters.
 Even popular fashion brands like Louis Vuitton and Burberry have come out with a line of NFT fashion for digital avatars.

 5. Domain Names